-Option Description

-The owner (group or user) of a project.

-owner

-(required)

-,

-The name of the repository.

-repo

-(required)

-container The folder inside the repository which is holding

-the documentation.
-This will vary per project, for

-example, this may be Documentation/ or doc/.

-If the documentation resides in the root of the

-repository, this option can be omitted or set to an

-empty string.
+Option Description The owner (group or user) of a project. owner (required) The name of the repository. repo (required) (104) container The folder inside the repository which is holding the documentation.
+This will vary per project, for example, this may be Documentation/ or doc/.
+If the documentation resides in the root of the repository, this option can be omitted or set to an empty string.
 The version of the sources to list.
-This is typically set

-to either a branch (e.g. main) or tag value.

-version to entire a branch (e.g. main) of tag value.

-(required)

-view The view mode to configure.
-By default, this value

-view is set to blob for GitHub/GitLab and view for

-Bitbucket.

-GitHub/GitLab users may wish to change this to edit

-to create a link directly to the editing view for a

-specific document.

-host The hostname value to override.

-This option is useful for instances where a custom

-domain may be configured for an organization.

-protocol The protocol value to override (defaults to https).
+This is typically set version to either a branch (e.g. main) or tag value. (required) view The view mode to configure.
+By default, this value is set to blob for GitHub/GitLab and view for Bitbucket.
+GitHub/GitLab users may wish to change this to edit to create a link directly to the editing view for a specific document. host The hostname value to override.
+1050 This option is useful for instances where a custom domain may be configured for an organization. protocol The protocol value to override (defaults to https).